AceDataCloud/LumaAPI/docs/luma_videos_generation_api_integration_guide.md

 ![](https://cdn.acedata.cloud/nyq0xz.png)

 If you are not logged in or registered, you will be automatically redirected to the login page inviting you to register and log in.
-After logging in or registering, you will automatically return to the current page.
+After logging in or registering, you will be automatically returned to the current page.

 Upon the first application, there will be a free quota provided, allowing you to use the API for free.